- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 Disadvantaged students performance gap differential

 The differential between a school's disadvantaged student performance index and the state average for that index.
-Only values greater than zero meet the criteria for selection.
+Only values greater than or equal to zero meet the criteria for selection.

-Values greater than zero indicated that a high school's disadvantaged student subgroups outperformed the state average.
-Values lower than or equal to zero meant that a high school's disadvantaged student subgroups performed no better or worse than the state average.
+Values greater than or equal to zero indicated that a high school's disadvantaged student subgroups outperformed the state average.
+Values lower than zero meant that a high school's disadvantaged student subgroups performed worse than the state average.

 High schools that do as well as or better than the state average